 Wear thick clothing to prevent pain if he bites or scratches.
 Keep treats (or a food he likes) nearby to soothe him.
 You could even purchase cat calming sprays to prevent the growling.

 Be mindful of your cat’s behavior and environment.
-If he growls for no particular reason or when you pet him in a certain spot, he could be in pain.
+He could be in pain if he growls for no particular reason or when you pet him in a certain spot.
 In this case, take him to the vet.

 Also, understand that vet trips often activate stress and fear in cats.
 This may prompt growling.